SCIENTIFIC ADVISORY BOARD

 ROY ALCALAY, M.D.

-Roy Alcalay, M.D., is the Florence Irving Assistant Professor of Neurology at Columbia University Medical Center.
+Roy Alcalay, M.D., is the Alfred and Minnie Bressler Associate Professor of Neurology at Columbia University Irving Medical Center.
 He obtained his medical degree from Tel Aviv University, Israel, his neurology training from the Harvard University residency program at Massachusetts General Hospital and Brigham and Women’s Hospital and his movement disorders training at Columbia University.